keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 Keptn needs to integrate with Kubernetes scheduling to block the deployment of applications that do not satisfy Keptn defined pre-deployment checks.

-On Kubernetes versions older and including 1.26, Keptn uses a Scheduler to block application deployment.
+On Kubernetes versions 1.26 and older,
+Keptn uses the **Keptn Scheduler** to block application deployment when appropriate and orchestrate the deployment process.
 The **Keptn Scheduler** is an integral component of Keptn that orchestrates the deployment process.